Roti (Aashirvaad) (1 Serving) and Cauliflower (1 Cup)

 Stay Hydrated

-Drink water before and during your meal rather than sugary drinks to help maintain stable blood sugar levels.
+Drink plenty of water before and during your meal; hydration can aid digestion and regulate blood sugar levels.

-Space out your meals and snacks evenly throughout the day to avoid large fluctuations in blood sugar levels.
+Space your meals evenly throughout the day to avoid large blood sugar fluctuations.

 Discover